jmankoff/interaction/assignments/colorpicker.md

 </div>

-Then we should update handle transparency based on touch events:
+Then we should update the model based on touch events:

-- When a finger touch down, it will show the handle (in 75% alpha).
+- When a finger touch down, it will show the handle (in 50% alpha).
+- When a finger drags on screen inside the circle, the handle will follow the angle the finger is at.
-- When a finger drags on screen, it will always show the handle (in 50% alpha).
+- When a finger drags on screen outside the circle, the handle will stay at the most recent angle within the circle.
 - When a finger leaves screen, it will show the handle (in 100% alpha) at the last touch point on the screen.

 ![Screenshot of color picker, original](colorpicker-img/1.png){:width="150px"}